bckrlab/bckrlab.github.io/_pages/datascienceclub.md

 ## History

 WS23/24

+- 2024-02-26: 3 days left for the Kaggle February challenge on obesity risk prediction!
+Spoiler: The "weight" feature seems to be quite informative.
 - 2024-02-19: Presentation about graph clustering, community detection and visualization.
 - 2024-02-12: Started the next Kaggle Playground Challenge on multi-class obesity detection.
 - 2024-02-05: João Saraiva gave an introduction to processing EEG data in Python.